allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 Binary Search Tree would require 30 levels for such amount of data.

 To sum up, placing multiple values in a single node of the three helped us to reduce its height, thus using the benefits of sequential access.
+Moreover, B-tree may gow not only in height, but also width (by using larger pages).

 ## Balancing